oscarmonllor99/pyHALMA/README.md

 # pyHALMA

 This is a halo finder package for the MASCLET code (hydrodynamical N-body code designed for cosmological applications, https://doi.org/10.1111/j.1365-2966.2004.08040.x).
-It finds (star) particle clusters (haloes) using the friends-of-friends algorithm pyfof (available at https://github.com/simongibbons/pyfof#pyfof) which uses an optimized R*-tree implemented in C++.
+It finds (star) particle clusters (haloes) using the friends-of-friends algorithm pyfof (available at https://github.com/simongibbons/pyfof#pyfof) which uses an optimized R*-tree implemented in C++ or either using an internal friends-of-friends algorithm fully written in python which uses scipy.spatial.KDTree.
 It also tries to find substructures within the FoF groups in order to split bridges between different bound stellar structures.
 For every stellar halo found, the main progenitors are traced back in time in parallel.

 Given this clusters, the code calculates the physical quantities defining the stellar haloes and does a phase-space cleaning to avoid non-desired structures (unbound clusters, philaments, etc.)
 Then, it calculates for the physical stellar haloes (galaxies) many quantities of interest as: mass, star formation, gas mass, cold and bound gas mass fraction, radius, velocity dispersion, angular momentum, center of mass, bulk velocity, progenitors, age, metallicity, fast/slow rotator quantities, shape, Sérsic index, luminosity in SDSS filters and surface brightness in SDSS filters.
 On top of that, files containing the images (surface brightness and luminosity per pixel in each band) are produced.

 In order to be able to "give" light to the stellar particles, we use the E-MILES public library (available at: http://research.iac.es/proyecto/miles/pages/spectral-energy-distributions-seds/e-miles.php)